-- 1. It is the student's responsibility to contact the Program Director before returning as an active student after LOA. - 2.
-The Program Director will develop a revised educational pathway and notify the Coordinator of Records and Registration in the Office of Student Affairs.
-The student and the Program Director will review the student's revised educational pathway and must agree that it is appropriate to resume active student status. - 3.
-Failure to return at the end of the defined LOA term will result in automatic dismissal from the program.
-The student will need to reapply for admission if he/she wishes to continue in the program. - 4.
-For students returning from medical LOA, student must: - 1. submit signed medical clearance to return to program activities - 2. resubmit Technical Standards for Admission and Retention form through the School of Nursing's Office of Student Affairs - 3. contact Counseling and Psychological Services (CAPS) before enrolling for any future semesters.
+- 1 It is the student's responsibility to contact Program Director before returning as an active student after LOA. - 2 The Program Director will develop a revised educational pathway and notify the Coordinator of Records and Registration in the Office of Student Affairs.
+The student and the Program Director will review the student's revised educational pathway and must agree that it is appropriate to resume active student status. - 3 Failure to return at the end of the defined LOA term will result in automatic dismissal from the program.
+The student will need to reapply for admission if he/she wishes to continue in the program. - 4 For students returning from medical LOA, student must submit signed medical clearance to return to program activities AND resubmit paperwork for meeting Technical Standards for Admission and Retention through the School of Nursing's Office of Student Affairs.